Lord's Resistance Army: 1986–2000

 In 1986, the armed rebellion led by Yoweri Museveni's NRA won the Ugandan Bush War and took control of the country.
 The victors sought vengeance against ethnic groups in the North of Uganda.
 Their activities included Operation Simsim, which engaged in burning, looting, and killings of locals.

-Such acts of violence led to the formation of rebel groups from the ranks of the previous Ugandan army, Uganda National Liberation Army.
+Such acts of violence led to the formation of rebel groups from the ranks of the previous Ugandan army, the Uganda National Liberation Army.
 Many of those groups made peace with Museveni.
 The southern-dominated army, however, did not stop attacking civilians in the north of the country.
 Therefore, by late 1987 to early 1988, a civilian resistance movement led by Alice Auma was formed.

 Auma did not pick up arms against the central government; her members carried sticks and stones.
-She believed she was inspired by the Holy Spirit of God.
-Auma portrayed herself as a prophet who received messages from the Holy Spirit and expressed the belief that the Acholi could defeat the Museveni government.
+She believed she was inspired by the Holy Spirit, portraying herself as a prophet who received messages from the Holy Spirit, and expressed the belief that the Acholi could defeat the Museveni government.
 She preached that her followers should cover their bodies with shea nut oil as protection from bullets, never take cover or retreat in battle, and never kill snakes or bees.

 Joseph Kony would later preach a similar superstition, encouraging soldiers to use oil to draw a cross on their chest as protection from bullets.
 During a later interview, however, Auma distanced herself from Kony, claiming that the Holy Spirit did not want soldiers to kill civilians or prisoners of war.

 Kony sought to align himself with Auma and, in turn, garner support from her constituents, even going so far as to claim they were cousins.
-Meanwhile, Kony gained a reputation as having been possessed by spirits and became a spiritual figure or a medium.
+Meanwhile, he gained a reputation as having been possessed by spirits and became a spiritual figure or a medium.
 He and a small group of followers first moved beyond his home village of Odek on 1 April 1987.
 A few days later, he met a group of former Uganda National Liberation Front soldiers from the Black Battalion whom he managed to recruit.
 They then launched a raid on the city of Gulu.